dimes/zbuild/README.md

 * Cross-language dependency support
 * Integration with other popular dependency managers

+## Why Zbuild?

+ZBuild is not like other build systems.
+It wants to stay out of your way.
+It wants to integrate with your existing tools.
+It wants to work out of the box.
+It wants you to share code across large teams.
+It wants you to share code with your team.
+It wants to be simple, invisible, and empowering.

+Most notably, it's designed to work with many (tens, hundreds, thousands) small git repositories, which differs from other build systems that want to shoe horn you into monolithic code bases.

 ## Quick Start

 Before starting, please take a few minutes to familiarize yourself with the [core concepts](https://dimes.github.io/zbuild/concepts) of zbuild.